Rishi-1234/Dictionary/README.md

 # Dictionary

-This code searches label for the word in the dictionary json file.
+This code searches label for the word in the data json file.